gilbertmunuotz/IPT-Roadmap/README.md

-# 📊 Data Science Journey – IPT Studies
+# 📊 ML Engineer Journey – IPT Studies

-Welcome to my personal roadmap and progress tracker for becoming a **Data Scientist**.
+Welcome to my personal roadmap and progress tracker for becoming a **ML Engineer**.
 This repository documents my daily learning, practice, and projects as part of my **Industrial Practical Training (IPT)** August 2025 and self-study journey.

 ## 🚀 About This Repo